Amy Kowal

 Biography

-Academic Career: Ph.D. and MA in Anthropology from the Florida State University; BA in Anthropology from the State University of New York at Buffalo
+Academic Career: Ph.D. and M.A. in anthropology from the Florida State University; B.A. in anthropology from the State University of New York at Buffalo

 Field of Study – Archaeology, Cultural Anthropology, and Biological Anthropology with interest in: